The Silver Factory: Andy Warhol for Kids

 10.30am – 2.30pm daily

-Don’t miss the Andy Warhol Summer Festival these summer holidays!
-The free, 11-day program will include a range of exciting performances, artist-run workshops and activities to celebrate the ‘Andy Warhol’ exhibition for kids.
+The free, 11-day program included a range of exciting performances, artist-run workshops and activities to celebrate the 'Andy Warhol' exhibition for kids.

 Regional Queensland venues hosted a free day of the Queensland Art Gallery's Andy Warhol Summer Festival activities for children and families on Saturday 19 January 2008.